ecr007/English-World/Phrases-Vocabulary/I.md

 I was **a surfing instructor** in the Dominican Republic: means that at that time, the person speaking had a job teaching people how to surf in the Dominican Republic.

 In Private: (Phrase) without other people present often because it is a secret.

+I appreciate you getting back to me: Means that the speaker is thankful or grateful for the person responding.